vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

-# VMware Tanzu for Kubernetes Operations on vSphere with NSX-T Networking Reference Design
+# VMware Tanzu for Kubernetes Operations on vSphere with NSX Networking Reference Design

 VMware Tanzu simplifies operation of Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
 It delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and application modernization.

-This document lays out a reference architecture related for VMware Tanzu for Kubernetes Operations when deployed on a vSphere environment backed by VMware NSX-T and offers a high-level overview of the different components.
+This document lays out a reference architecture related for VMware Tanzu for Kubernetes Operations when deployed on a vSphere environment backed by VMware NSX and offers a high-level overview of the different components.

 This reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).